alexander-brady/mamba-constrict/README.md

 mypy .                                # Type check
 ```

+Keep commits reasonably small and clear.
+We recommend using Conventional Commits.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.